openyurtio/openyurt.io/docs/installation/manually-setup.md

 Ensure that the pod of the raven agent component have been created successfully:

+You need to configure the cluster by referring to [raven-l7-proxy-prepare.md](./raven-l7-proxy-prepare.md) if you need to enable raven l7 proxy
 ```bash
 kubectl get pod -n kube-system | grep raven-agent
 ```